 Time from Melbourne: 1 hour

 Another epic gorge within an hour of the CBD!
-Sorry, but the Lerderderg Gorge Circuit walk is gorgeous, it’s lusher than the exposed Werribee Gorge and packed with peaceful pools to ponder.
-Don’t be fooled though, like Werribee this area has been mined, so do your best to stay on track to avoid falling down a mineshaft!
+Sorry, but the Lerderderg Gorge Circuit hike is gorgeous, it’s lusher than the exposed Werribee Gorge and packed with peaceful pools and unique rock formations to ponder.
+Don’t be fooled though, like Werribee Gorge Circuit Walk this area has been mined, so do your best to stay on track to avoid falling down a mineshaft or off one of the dramatic cliffs!

 9. Organ Pipes Trail